 If you purchased insurance and your trip is canceled or the dates changed, see if you can cancel or modify your insurance policy.
 There are certain criteria that may allow you to get money back for the insurance policy for the trip that didn’t take place if you haven’t filed a claim.

 If you are stuck in a destination that is quarantined or announced closing its borders and you need to change your travel plans, reach out to TravelGuard.
 They have a 24/7 world assistance line staffed with specialists that have resources at their fingertips to help you get out of “a tough situation” that you may be in.

-If your trip is later in the year and you didn’t get travel insurance – you can still get a policy.
-It won’t cover if you are afraid to travel but if you get sick with Coronavirus or have any other medical issue or your trip gets interrupted while you are already at the destination, having insurance will help you recoup the money you have paid to date.
+If your trip is later next year and you didn’t get travel insurance – you can still get a policy.
+It won’t cover if you are afraid to travel but if you get sick or have any other medical issue or your trip gets interrupted while you are already at the destination, having insurance will help you recoup the money you have paid to date.